 Japan's trade minister quits over funding scandal

-Obuchi told reporters that the investigation into the allegations would interfere with her duties as minister of economy, trade and industry, which include overseeing the cleanup and decommissioning of the wrecked Fukushima Dai-ichi nuclear power plant.
+She said at a news conference that the investigation into the allegations would interfere with her duties as minister of economy, trade and industry.
+The duties include overseeing the cleanup and decommissioning of the wrecked Fukushima Dai-ichi nuclear power plant.

 "I take seriously the impact I have caused," Obuchi said.
 "My heart is pained by this."